NwCoder21/Linux-Sandbox/basic_Linux_Commands.md

   *Note:* here, the output data of results.txt will contain the original contents of results.txt with the content of scores.txt appended to it.

----
+## `<`

-* `<` takes the standard input from the file on the right and inputs it into the program on the left.
+Takes the standard input from the file on the right and inputs it into the program on the left.
 For example:
 ```yaml
 $ cat < results.txt
 ```